 - Then restart your PC.
 If the File Explorer is working without problem, proceed to enable the next disabled Shell extension.
 If File Explorer crashes, disable again the particular extension you enabled before or uninstall the program that installed it.

 Method 2.
-Fix File Explorer crashes and freezes by clearing File Explorer's History.
+Fix File Explorer Not Responding by clearing File Explorer's History.